Thursday, February 12, 2026

 Saturday, January 31, 2026

-A Public Safety – Weekend Must Read
+A Public Safety Must-Read

 The popular image of murder as a calculated act of greed is largely a media construct.
 True-crime stories thrive on plots where financial gain is the motive, making them gripping and solvable like puzzles.
 In reality, data from both Canada and the United States show that money is rarely the primary driver.
 Interpersonal conflicts—arguments, jealousy, domestic disputes, or escalating grudges—far outnumber profit-oriented killings.